Understand the Home Office application process and what to expect

 The Home Office ensures that security checks are carried out on everyone who will be resettled to the UK.
 They will also arrange for the resettled family’s visa and their Biometric residence permit (BRP).

 4. Attending Part 2: Getting Ready to Welcome, Community Sponsorship training

 You must attend the second part of your required training before you welcome a resettled family.
 This is an important opportunity to learn about the practical side of resettlement, empowering refugees and preparing for the family’s arrival.
 Reset will be in contact with you to book this in with you.
 We will arrange a mutually convenient time with you to deliver this training for your group.

 You’ll be at the airport to meet the family when they arrive in the UK.
 Then you’ll begin to deliver support to the family as you’ve detailed in your application form.

 6. Monitoring and Evaluation

-Reset will arrange post-arrival support visits with your Group and the refugee family.
-They will take place in person or online at six to eight weeks after the family you support arrives, again after six months and then again 10 months after.
+Reset will arrange post-arrival support catch ups with your group and the refugee family.
+They will take place in person or online up to 3 times during your year of support.
 You can read more about the visits here.